aranishawkat/movie-decode/README.md

 This repository contains the Angular implementation of a movie review app called `Movie Decoder`.
 This app uses `Bootstrap` and `PrimeNG` for creating responsive UI and other functionalities.
 The app features include -

 - Movie list view (Table & Card)
+- Sort movie list by movie names
+- Search movie by name keywords
 - Movie item view
 - CRUD operation on Movie items
 - Review list view
 - Add review for specific movies
+- Add stars to reviews
 - Form validations
 - UI Notifications on CRUD operation